-Americans with Disabilities Act Federal Fair Housing Laws Federal Fair Debt Collection Practices Act Federal U.S. Flag Code Federal Over-the-Air Reception Rule ("OTARD") HUD Final Rule: Project Approval for Single-Family Condominiums (08/15/2019) City of Chicago Condominium Ordinance Due to the continuing limitations imposed by the COVID-19 pandemic, no speaking events were scheduled.
+Americans with Disabilities Act Federal Fair Housing Laws Federal Fair Debt Collection Practices Act Federal U.S. Flag Code Federal Over-the-Air Reception Rule ("OTARD") HUD Final Rule: Project Approval for Single-Family Condominiums (08/15/2019) City of Chicago Condominium Ordinance

+Due to the continuing limitations necessitated by the COVID-19 pandemic, no speaking events were scheduled during the current reporting period.

 The Ombudsperson role is not a full-time position and the Ombudsperson also serves as the Associate General Counsel in the Department's Division of Real Estate.
 The Ombudsperson has no additional staff.
-Approximately twenty percent of her time is devoted to serving as Ombudsperson.
+Approximately twenty percent of their time is devoted to serving as Ombudsperson.